hhsieh00/macadamia/README.md

 Additional Code
 ---------------

-Additional files provided in this repository are for carrying out the coordinated bulk processing of archival data (e.g., for all numbered asteroids).
-Documentation for these files will be forthcoming in the near future.
+Additional files provided in this repository contain old code (circa 2020) for carrying out the coordinated bulk processing of archival data (i.e., for all numbered asteroids).
+As of 2024-09-12, the plan is for documentation for these files to be provided as well in the near future, but there may also be substantial re-design of the bulk processing process to prioritize ease of use, so documentation for bulk processing code may not be provided until after that re-design takes place.